bamsrud01/java-challenges/README.md

 ### 10. Cars
   - This challenge follows the lesson on polymorphism
   - Different types of car subclasses use the same methods to return different values

+### 11. Bill's Burgers
+  - This is a master challenge, covering the main concepts of Object-Oriented Programming in Java
+  - This is an application to help Bill's Burgers sell many types of burgers